Natural units in Python

 License terms and development

 natu is published under a BSD-compatible license.
 Please share any improvements you make, preferably as a pull request to the master branch of the GitHub repository.
 There are useful development scripts in the hooks folder.
-If you find a bug, have a suggestion, or just want to leave a comment, please open an issue.
+If you find a bug or have a suggestion, please open an issue.